2024 election: Senate candidates go toe-to-toe in debate

 Democratic Sen. Jacky Rosen and GOP candidate Sam Brown discussed the biggest issues facing Nevada in a debate just weeks before the Nov.
 5 election.

 Rosen highlighted her HOME Act bill that aims to crack down on price gouging, as well as her efforts to bring $500 million to the Home Means Nevada program.
-She also said she has been working with the FTC to hold Kroger and Albertsons accountable for price gouging.
+She also said she has been working with the Federal Trade Commission to hold Kroger and Albertsons accountable for price gouging.

 Brown discussed his energy policy and said his plan is to prioritize “cheaper, more efficient and reliable energy supplies that’s going to drive down the cost of everything,” though he did not offer specifics.
 He also said he plans to reduce regulations.